Chetopsa/Pa2/README.md

 - Ahmed Kadar (kadar008)

 ## 2. Tested On
-- **CSELabs Machine**: csel-kh1250-01.cselabs.umn.edu
+- **CSELabs Machine**: csel-cuda-01.cselabs.umn.edu

 ## 3. Changes Made
-- Implemented the `leaf_process.c` functionality as per the project requirements.
-This involves:
-  - Extracting file paths and pipe write ends from command-line arguments.
-  - Computing hash values of the file's content.
-  - Constructing and writing strings to pipes or output files.
-  - Extracting filenames, determining output file locations, and freeing allocated memory.
-  - Made changes to MakeFile for it to work on intermediate submission.
+- added a make zip to the MakeFile

 ## 4. Individual Contributions
-- **[Cheston]**: Worked on leaf_process.c program
+- **[Cheston]**: Worked on Readme, leaf_process.c and root_processc
-- **[Ahmed Dayib]**:Worked on Readme and helped with leaf_process program
+- **[Ahmed Dayib]** : Worked on Readme and root_process and helped with leaf_process program
-- **[Ahmed Kadar]**: Worked out plan and debug program.
+- **[Ahmed Kadar]**: Worked out plan and helped with root process and debugging

 ## 5. Plan for Inter-process Communication
-- The parent processes will aggregate information received from the child processes through the read end of the pipes.
+- Root process: creates a pipe and spawns first non_leaf process then collects the agregate data from a pipe. creates the symlinks, handles delteing the files and displaying results to the output file.
-- Non-leaf processes will be responsible for spawning the appropriate child processes based on the directory structure, passing necessary arguments, and aggregating data from their children.
+- Non-leaf: processes will be responsible for spawning the appropriate child processes based on the directory structure, passing necessary arguments, and aggregating data from their children.
-- Our goal is to ensure smooth data transfer between processes and handle potential errors efficiently.
+- Child-process: hashes the data and writes it to the pipe
+- Changes from inter: added more detail for what the root process handles

+## Gradescope note:
+- On gradescope it says it is not able to find our output files.
+Despite when tested locally it works for the   first three test cases.
+We tried several different changes to try to fix it to no avail.